 Maslow’s hierarchy of needs is a well-known model that illustrates essential human needs.
 The bottom of the pyramid represents basic needs to sustain life.
 As individuals move up the pyramid, the focus shifts to fulfilling desires that make life rewarding and purposeful.

-By prioritizing employee well-being through wellness programs, employers demonstrate that they value their employees as individuals, not just as workers.
+Wellness programs demonstrate that employers value their employees as individuals, not just as workers.
 Through wellness initiatives, employees learn to take ownership of their health, develop problem-solving skills, and boost their self-esteem.
-These benefits contribute to improved employee morale, providing a sense of fulfillment and engagement both in and out of the workplace.
+These benefits contribute to improved morale, providing a sense of fulfillment and engagement both in and out of the workplace.

 6. Supports Employee Retention & Recruitment

-Wellness benefits are no longer a “nice-to-have” perk but a “must-have” essential for employers looking to attract and retain top talent in a competitive job market.
+Wellness benefits are no longer a “nice-to-have” perk but a “must-have” essential for employers looking to attract and retain top talent.
 When choosing an employer, 87% of employees consider health and wellness packages to be important factors.
 As employees continue pursuing more than just job security, wellness programs act as a crucial selling point for job-seekers and a tool to ensure the loyalty and satisfaction of current employees.

 7. Builds Teamwork

-Wellness programs encourage employees to bond over their pursuits for better health, from holding each other accountable to hit their step goal to joining forces for a yoga class.
-This builds a culture of trust and support that transcends beyond the program.
-Workplace wellness team-building activities and team challenges promote camaraderie, enhancing communication and collaboration in the workplace.
+Wellness programs encourage employees to bond over their pursuits for better health.
+This builds a culture of accountability, trust, and support that transcends beyond the program.
+Workplace wellness team-building activities and team challenges promote camaraderie, improving communication and collaboration in the workplace.

 8. Boosts Company Image